ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ### 8.4 Link Calculations

-For forward and backward links, within each group (imputation class), the ratio is the sum of the target period's responders divided by the sum of the predictive period's responders.
-Note that contributors must have responded in both period (matched pairs) and in the same group (imputation class) for both periods.
+For forward and backward links, within each imputation class, the ratio is the sum of the target period's responders divided by the sum of the predictive period's responders.
+Note that contributors must have responded in both period (matched pairs) and in the same imputation class for both periods.
 In the case of the forward link, the predictive period is the previous period whereas for the backward link it is the next period.
 If the predictive period is not present in the dataset, or the value of the denominator is 0 then the link shall default to 1.